 The TCL 5 Series/S555 2022 QLED is much better than the model it replaces, the TCL 5 Series/S535 2020 QLED.
 The S555 is significantly brighter, so it can handle more glare in a bright room, and HDR content stands out better.
 The S555 is also better for gaming, as it supports a variable refresh rate feature to reduce tearing in games.

-The TCL 5 Series Roku TV has a very nice, premium design.
+The TCL S555 has a very nice, premium design.
 The side and top bezels are extremely thin, and other than a small gap of dead space between the frame and the first pixels, it blends into your surroundings well.
 The bottom bezel is a bit thicker, with a brushed metal finish, and it looks nice.

 This TV isn't part of our accelerated longevity test, but its predecessor, the TCL 5 Series/S535 2020 QLED, is.

-The v-shaped feet are pretty basic, but they support the TV well.
-There are two positions for the feet, which is great if you have a smaller TV table and aren't planning on wall-mounting it.
+The V-shaped feet are pretty basic, but they support the TV well.
+There are two positions for the feet, which is great if you have a smaller TV stand and aren't planning on wall-mounting it.

-Footprint of the 65" stand in the narrow position (as shown): 26.7" x 12.7".
+Footprint of the 65-inch stand in the narrow position (as shown): 26.7" x 12.7".
 In the wide position (as shown here), the footprint is 50.9" x 12.7".
-In both positions, the feet lift the screen about 3.11" above the table, so most soundbars fit without blocking the screen.
+In both positions, the feet lift the screen about 3.11 inches above the table, so most soundbars fit without blocking the screen.

-Like most budget TVs, the back is pretty plain, but unlike the Amazon Fire TV Omni QLED Series, there are clips on the feet for basic cable management.
+Like most budget TVs, the back is pretty plain, but unlike the Amazon Fire TV Omni QLED Series 2022, there are clips on the feet for basic cable management.
 The inputs all face to the side and are easy to access when the TV is wall-mounted.

-The TCL 5 Series Roku TV has decent overall build quality.
+The TCL S555 has decent overall build quality.
 The stand is stable and supports the TV well, and although there's a bit of flex in the back panel, it's not too bad and won't cause any issues.
 It's mostly made of cheap plastic, and although it doesn't feel very premium, it looks good, and there are no serious issues.
-There are a few spots on the display that you can see when displaying uniform images (like football or hockey).
+There are a few spots on the display that you can see when displaying uniform images, like football or hockey.
 They appear to be pressure points and are likely a factory defect.

 Unfortunately, this TV has just okay peak brightness in HDR.
-Some bright highlights stand out well, but very bright scenes aren't bright enough to stand out.
+Some bright highlights stand out, but the TV doesn't get bright enough for very bright scenes to pop.

-The TCL 5 Series Roku TV has a great color gamut in HDR.
+The TCL S555 has a great color gamut in HDR.
 It has fantastic coverage of the DCI-P3 color space used by most current Ultra HD Blu-ray movies.
 Its coverage of the wider Rec.
-2020 color space is more limited, though, which isn't ideal.
+2020 color space is more limited, which isn't ideal for HDR content that is taking advantage of the wider color space.
 The tone mapping is very good for the most part, which is important for content that exceeds the color space of this TV.

 The overall accuracy of this TV in SDR before calibration is excellent.
 There are no noticeable issues with colors, but very bright shades of gray are a bit off.
 The color temperature is very close to our calibration target of 6500K.
-Gamma is close to the target of 2.2 we chose for a moderately-lit room, but darker scenes are a bit too dark, and bright scenes are slightly too bright.
+Gamma is close to the target of 2.2, but darker scenes are a bit too dark, and bright scenes are slightly too bright.

 This TV is very easy to calibrate with the Roku companion app, and the results after calibration are fantastic.
 We didn't have to adjust any colors, as they were already fantastic after calibrating the white point to D65.